Introduction

 Please refer to the Google Product Taxonomy documentation.

-Availablity for travel, see more.
+date_availability Availablity for travel, see more.

 Array of all current product date availabilities (max 180 days), previously supplied availability will be erased.